Sammy Johns: Career

 Johns was born in Charlotte, North Carolina.
-Johns' father gave him a guitar when he was nine, and he founded his first band (the Devilles) in his teenage years.
+His father gave him a guitar when he was nine.
+While attending Belmont High School in Belmont, North Carolina, Johns joined the Devilles in his teenage years.
 The group performed locally and made a few records for Dixie Records.
 Johns moved to Atlanta, where he signed with General Recording in 1973.
 His first solo recording was "Early Morning Love" (1973).

 "Chevy Van" (1975) reached No. 5 on the US Billboard Hot 100 chart and remained on the chart for 17 weeks.
 The song had been recorded in 1973, but was initially shelved and only released after 18 months with the album.
 The song sold three million copies, and is credited for an increase in van sales the following year.
 In Canada, the song reached No. 7 on the RPM Magazine charts.

 The song and an album led to a contract with Warner Curb Records to produce a soundtrack for the 1977 film The Van at the height of the Vansploitation genre.
 In an interview with WBT radio personality Keith Larson, Johns was paraphrased as saying "the song wasn't about a specific woman he met – but a compilation of events."

 Johns switched to Elektra, where he issued singles such as "Common Man" and "Love Me off the Road".
 In his later career, he was mainly known as a composer rather than as a performer, as many covered versions of his songs became successful.
 John Conlee's cover version of "Common Man" reached number 1.
 Conlee made the song his theme song.
 Johns' songs have also been covered by Waylon Jennings, Sammy Kershaw, Conway Twitty (his final Billboard No. 1, "Desperado Love") and Fu Manchu.
 After Jennings sang Johns' song "America" at a celebration of the restoration of the Statue of Liberty in 1985, the single was nominated for country song of the year.